inphobia/inphobia.github.io/content/_index.md

     * mixed drive use
     * sas expander and towercase as disk enclosure
     * 520byte drives and how they make windows storage commands hang
+  * hotplugging sata drives on sas controllers and the tiny risk on overvoltage
+* and some words about
+  * ses communication
+  * out of band connector cable
+  * stp (sata tunneling protocol)